Birth Injury Medical Malpractice

 - Brain injury: Perhaps the most serious of birth injuries, brain injuries can dramatically impact the way a child grows and learns.
 While rare, many brain injuries that happen at birth stem from medical malpractice.

-Compensation for Victims & Their Families
+Compensation for Families

 Often, families are eligible for compensation.
 While no amount of money can undo the damage done by a negligent doctor, a settlement can ensure the easiest future possible for the infant.
 The settlement amount depends largely upon the severity of the injury, and every case is different.
 Settlements frequently include: